Which city is cheaper, Asheville or Tampa?

 Both Asheville and Tampa during the summer are popular places to visit.
 Most visitors come to Tampa for the beaches, snorkeling, the city activities, and the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to Asheville because of the hiking, the music scene, and the family-friendly experiences.

 In July, Tampa is generally around the same temperature as Asheville.
-Temperatures in Tampa average around 82°F (28°C), and Asheville stays around 82°F (28°C).
+Daily temperatures in Tampa average around 82°F (28°C), and Asheville fluctuates around 82°F (28°C).

 In Asheville, it's very sunny this time of the year.
 It's quite sunny in Tampa.
 In the summer, Tampa often gets around the same amount of sunshine as Asheville.
 Tampa gets 265 hours of sunny skies this time of year, while Asheville receives 268 hours of full sun.